Skip to main contentSkip to navigation

 What is Deterministic Read Zero After TRIM (DZAT)?

-DZAT is an NVMe specification behavior where the SSD controller returns all zeros for any LBA that has been TRIMmed, even before garbage collection physically erases the NAND cells.
+DZAT (Deterministic Zeroes After TRIM) is a SATA specification behavior defined in IDENTIFY DEVICE Word 69, Bit 5; the NVMe equivalent is DLFEAT 001b in Identify Namespace byte 33.
+In both cases the controller returns all zeros for any LBA that has been TRIMmed or deallocated, even before garbage collection physically erases the NAND cells.
 Recovery software sees only zeros for those blocks.
 The actual NAND flash may still hold the original charge states, but the controller intercepts all host reads and substitutes zero-filled responses.
-PC-3000 SSD bypasses DZAT by entering vendor-specific diagnostic mode, which reads raw NAND pages without going through the controller's host command processing layer.
+PC-3000 SSD bypasses this protocol layer by entering vendor-specific diagnostic mode, which reads raw NAND pages without going through the controller's host command processing layer.

 What happens if an SSD loses power during a TRIM operation?